 Baptist participates in the City Wide Stroke Connection support group.
 These monthly meetings provide important education specific to stroke survivors and their loved ones, and also emotional support and interaction.
 Sharing experiences, information and advice can be incredibly beneficial in adjusting to the changes in life that can occur with a stroke.

-The group's inaugural meeting is planned for January 9, 2015.
-Meetings thereafter will be held on the first Friday of every month at 2 p.m. at Methodist Specialty Care Center at One Layfair Drive in Flowood, MS.
+Meetings are held on the first Friday of every month at 2 p.m. at Methodist Specialty Care Center at One Layfair Drive in Flowood, MS.

 What can we help you find?